allenmathews/allenmathews/README.md

 ### Hi there 👋

 I am Allen!
-I love to build applications using JavaScript and am a Blockchain Ethusiast.
+I love to build applications using JavaScript and a Blockchain Ethusiast.

 - 🔭 I’m currently working on getting my Front End Web Development Certification (JavaScript + Ruby)